-One of the patterns that I put on my 2018 Make Nine list is the Suki Kimono from Helen’s Closet.
-I have never been a kimono or robe person but when this pattern was released I decided that I wanted to become one.
-I love the photos of Helen wearing the various kimonos in the pattern listing.
+One of the patterns that I put on my 2018 Make Nine list is the Suki Robe from Helen’s Closet.
+I have never been a robe person but when this pattern was released I decided that I wanted to become one.
+I love the photos of Helen wearing the various robes in the pattern listing.
 She looks so lovely and glamorous, which is pretty much the opposite of how I feel each morning when I wake up.

 I ordered the pattern right away and then took a little bit of time to find suitable fabric.
-Eventually this beautiful rayon from Blackbird Fabrics caught my eye and I ordered the 3 meters that is needed for the longer version of the kimono.
+Eventually, this beautiful rayon from Blackbird Fabrics caught my eye and I ordered the 3 meters that are needed for the longer version of the kimono.

 This Suki is the second one I’ve made.
 The first one was for an Instagram sewing friend who I haven’t met in real life.
 I wasn’t sure what size to make for her but somewhere on Helen’s blog she suggests sizing up if you’re making one for a gift and aren’t sure of the person’s measurements.
 I sewed a size L for her and of course I tried it on when it was finished.